craigbrennan24/ChampSelectHelper/README.md

 ```
 This program is free to use with no ads, you can help me out by recommending this to your friends!
 ```
-Be sure to take correct version!
+Be sure to take the correct version for your operating system!
 ChampSelectHelper32/64 = 32 bit/64 bit

 ### Instructions: